gituser-rk/cmk_livestatus_trafficlight/README.md

 A passive PoE injector is used to provide the 12V.

-The PoE pin of Orangepizero is wired to the input of the stepdown converter.
+The PoE pin of the Orangepi Zero is wired to the input of the stepdown converter.
 The output of of the stepdown converter is wired to the 5V pin of the Orangepizero.

 Also, I've added a Diode 1N4007 in series between 12V+ PoE and Vin of the buck converter as a protection in case of wrong polarity.
 ```